Mengjiao0714/biosensequality/Interpretation/Interpretation.md

 Here is an example of what the nulls tabs look like:
 <img src="https://github.com/Mengjiao0714/biosensequality/blob/master/Interpretation/State_Summary_Req_Null.PNG" alt="hi" class="inline"/>

-Columns A and B have the facility's name and ID number, respectively (I changed them to protect facility privacy for this document).
-Column C points out what type of measure is being used: the raw count of nulls?
+The first two columns show the facility's name and ID number, with the Feed Name and Sending Application for this facility showing next to them.
+Column 5 (Measures) points out what type of measure is being used: the raw count of nulls?
 Or the percentage that are null?
-Columns D and on are the fields that are being checked.
-For instance, Column F shows us that Facility E (ID 5) did not report the age in five visits, which accounts for only about a tenth of one percent of the total visits.
-Rows 1 and 2 show the state counts and percents, respectively.
-So cell E2 shows us that—across the state—about half of the visits never included admit reason information.
+Columns 6 and on are the fields that are being checked.
+For instance, the column named Chief_Complaint_Text shows the counts and pertanges of missing chief complaints for each of the facility.
+Rows 1 and 2 shaded in blue in the headline show the state counts and percents, respectively.
+So 742 is total NULL counts for Chief_Complaint_Text across the state, which takes about 4% of the visits.
 This is the setup for both the required and optional null tabs.
-The first three rows and first three columns are frozen to make it easier to navigate the page.
+The first three rows and first five columns are frozen to make it easier to navigate the page.

 ### Invalids

 Invalids were determined using the [PHIN VADS value sets](https://phinvads.cdc.gov/vads/ViewView.action?name=Syndromic%20Surveillance), but also sometimes relied on our own judgment.
 For instance, we considered certain fields like age and temperature to be invalid if age and temperature units are missing.
+Age of 1 year is also invalid since children under 2 years should send their ages in months.
 The precise details of these can be found by looking at the documentation for the functions ending with  `_invalid`.

 The layout is the same as the null tabs, except now it it displays when fields are invalid.
 You may see that there are some gaps: This is to be expected.
 I exclude all nulls (that is, nulls are *not* considered invalid, since there is already a function that measures nulls), so if *all* examples of this field was null, then there is nothing to count!
 This means a denominator of zero for the percentages; a blank is just put here.